skillrepos/containers/codespace-labs.md

 ![Splitting the terminal](./images/k8sdev4a.png?raw=true "Splitting the terminal")

-12. In the right terminal, run a command to start a `watch` of pods in the roar namespace.
+11. In the right terminal, run a command to start a `watch` of pods in the roar namespace.
 The watch will continue running until we stop it.  ( Note you will need to add *alias k=kubectl* if you want it there. )

 ```
 kubectl get -n roar pods -w
 ```

-13. Back in the left terminal, we will edit the deployment.
+12. Back in the left terminal, we will edit the deployment.
 Set your editor to our built-in one first.

 ```
 export EDITOR='code --wait'
 ```

-14. Edit the existing object.
+13. Edit the existing object.

 ```
 k edit deploy/roar-web
 ```

-15. Change line 39 to use 1.0.1 instead of 1.10.1 in the file.
+14. Change lines 19 and 70 to use **.v1** instead of **-v1** in the file.
 Save your changes and close the editor by clicking on the X in the tab at the top to save and close the file.

 ![Editing the file](./images/k8sdev5.png?raw=true "Editing the file")

-16. Look back to the terminal session where you have the watch running.
+15. Look back to the terminal session where you have the watch running.
 Eventually, you should see a new pod finished creating and start running.
 The previous web pod will be terminated and removed.
 You can stop the watch command in that terminal via Ctrl-C.